grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 The complete chain goes from the Faust DSP source code, compiled in LLVM IR using the LLVM backend, to finally produce the executable code using the LLVM JIT.
 All steps take place in memory, getting rid of the classical file-based approaches.
 Pointers to executable functions can be retrieved from the resulting LLVM module and the code directly called with the appropriate parameters.

+#### Creation API

 The  `libfaust` library exports the following API:

-- given a Faust source code (as a file or a string), calling the `createDSPFactoryXXX` function runs the compilation chain (Faust + LLVM JIT) and generates the *prototype* of the class, as a `llvm_dsp_factory` pointer.
+- given a Faust source code (as a string or a file), calling the `createDSPFactoryFromString` or `createDSPFactoryFromFile` functions runs the compilation chain (Faust + LLVM JIT) and generates the *prototype* of the class, as a `llvm_dsp_factory` pointer.
 This factory actually contains the compiled LLVM IR for the given DSP
+- alternatively the `createDSPFactoryFromSignals`allows to create the factory from a list of outputs signals built with the [signal API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-signal.h)
 - the library keeps an internal cache of all allocated *factories* so that the compilation of the same DSP code -- that is the same source code and the same set of *normalized* (sorted in a canonical order) compilation options -- will return the same (reference counted) factory pointer
 - `deleteDSPFactory` has to be explicitly used to properly decrement the reference counter when the factory is not needed anymore.
 A unique SHA1 key of the created factory can be obtained using its `getSHAKey` method
 - next, the `createDSPInstance` function (corresponding to the `new className` of C++) instantiates a `llvm_dsp` pointer to be used through its interface, connected to the audio chain and controller interfaces.
 When finished, `delete` can be used to destroy the dsp instance
 - since `llvm_dsp` is a subclass of the `dsp` base class, an object of this type can be used with all the available `audio` and `UI` classes.
 In essence, this is like reusing [all architecture files](https://faustdoc.grame.fr/manual/architectures/) already developed for the static C++ class compilation scheme like `OSCUI`, `httpdUI` interfaces, etc.

+#### Saving/restoring the factory

 After the DSP factory has been compiled, the application or the plugin running it might need to save it and then restore it.
 To get the internal factory compiled code, several functions are available: